 Wider range of cooking styles

 As air fryers have a way to vent hot air out of the unit, they are also great for dehydrating food.
+Whether you are cooking french fries, chicken nuggets, chicken wings or dehydrating fruit, this can all be done inside your air fryer 🙂 It’s not only for people that want to replace fried foods with something healthier.

-Having an air fryer will give you so much more flexibility and choice in a kitchen appliance that is taking up much less of your counter top space.
+Having an air fryer will give you so much more flexibility and choice in a kitchen appliance that is taking up much less of your countertop space.
 Have you seen the size of some of the dedicated dehydrators out there?

 Doesn’t heat up whole room